scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 Time to borrow some quotes from CUE docs:

 > CUE is an open-source data validation language and inference engine with its roots in logic programming.
-Although the language is not a general-purpose programming language, it has many applications, such as data validation, data templating, configuration, querying, code generation and even scripting
+Although the language is not a general-purpose programming language, it has many applications, such as data validation, data templating, configuration, querying, code generation, and even scripting

 And here is the gist of where it came from:

 > Although it is a very different language, the roots of CUE lie in GCL, the dominant configuration language in use at Google as of this writing.
 It was originally designed to configure Borg, the predecessor of Kubernetes.

-CUE has a set of philosophy and principles, which I hope to revisit at the end of this blog post to get a better idea of how they are practically applied.
+CUE has a set of philosophies and principles, which I hope to revisit at the end of this blog post to get a better idea of how they are practically applied.

 # Use-cases